Cloud Storage

 Cloud storage¶

-After configuring your cloud provider, you can work with the data files.
-Navigate to Tools -> Cloud Storage to access it.
+Once you have configured your identity provider, you can work with the data files.
+Navigate to Tools -> Cloud storage to access it.

 Tip